mullerdavid/ctf_writeups/cyberquest23/fcorp/WRITEUP.md

 # Executable

-The file is a windows executable that can be statically or dynamically analysed.
+The file is a windows executable that can be statically or dynamically analyzed.

 Some files are zipped with a password to prevent antivirus programs instantly deleting them.
 Zip password is `infected`.